Publix: Food World

-In response to other grocery stores' aggressive discounting across the Florida market, Publix opened its first Food World store in September 1970 in Orlando, Florida.
+In response to other grocery stores aggressively discounting across the Florida market, Publix opened its first Food World store in September 1970 in Orlando, Florida.
 The store marked the first under the Food World banner for Publix and would become the first of 22 more of the type.

 In November 1977, in Lakeland, Florida, Publix opened the Lake Miriam Food World, which, at 57,000 sq. ft., was its largest store in the company and also the largest store in the Southeastern United States.
 The store was the company's first to feature barcode scanners.

 The brand was retired in 1985 because the stores were unable to turn a profit for Publix or give workers a percentage of their store's profits.

 Publix PIX

-Starting in 2001, Publix operated 14 PIX (stylized in all-capitals) gasoline-convenience stores in Florida, Georgia, and Tennessee.
+Starting in 2001, Publix operated 14 PIX (stylized in all capitals) gasoline-convenience stores in Florida, Georgia, and Tennessee.
 Locations were limited during the trial period of the concept.
 In 2014, all Florida and Georgia locations were sold to Circle K, the sole Tennessee location was sold to another entity, and the concept was discontinued.
-The locations were converted to other brands, as Publix retains the rights to "PIX."
+The locations were converted to other brands, as Publix retains the rights to "PIX".